Software Engineers vs. Web Developers

 Comparing software engineers and web developers

-Web development has lower education requirements than software engineering– it’s one of the most important differences between the two.
-Read on to learn about the distinctions in these two career paths.
+Web development has lower education requirements than software engineering- one of the most important differences.
+Read on to learn about the distinctions between these two career paths.

-To become a software engineer you usually need at least a bachelor’s in computer science.
-Some employers may prefer candidates with a master’s or highter.
-Software engineers are highly skilled professionals with a foundational knowledge of computer science, math and programming languages.
+To become a software engineer, you usually need a bachelor’s in computer science.
+However, some employers may prefer candidates with a master’s or higher.
+This is because software engineers are highly skilled professionals with a foundational knowledge of computer science, math and programming languages.

-Web developers often need little more than an associate degree in web development, computer science, or graphic design to enter the field.
+To enter the field, web developers often need little more than an associate degree in web development, computer science, or graphic design.
 While a computer science major is a plus, it is not essential.

 Software engineers make top wages in exchange for their technical skills and knowledge.